ultimate271/notes/sanderson/mistbornTFE06.01.md

 Breeze shook his head.
 “I don’t buy it.
 Why even bother with us, then?
 He could have done this on his own.”

+#### Dockson leads Vin to the warehouse where the weapons are stored
 Why even bother . . .
 “Dox,” Vin said, turning.
 “Where’s that warehouse Kelsier rented, the one where he held his informant meetings?”